panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 then you can access this value in the browser at runtime `import.meta.env.VITE_MY_VAR`, which will be `'value'`.

-Please note that Vite exposes publicly only variables starting with `VITE_` prefix.
+Note that Vite exposes publicly only variables starting with `VITE_` prefix (but this can be [configured](https://vitejs.dev/config/shared-options.html#envprefix)).

-Open the [demo](https://stackblitz.com/edit/vitejs-vite-61fsdd?file=src%2FApp.vue) and see that the variables provided by Vite are rendered on the webpage.
+In the [demo](https://stackblitz.com/edit/vitejs-vite-61fsdd?file=src%2FApp.vue) the environment variables provided by Vite are rendered on the webpage.

 Vite has a [detailed guide](https://vitejs.dev/guide/env-and-mode.html) on how to access the environment variables.